zkemail/relayer-utils/CODING_GUIDELINES.md

 ## 1. Code Formatting

 - **Tool**: Use `rustfmt` to automatically format your code.
 Ensure that all code is formatted before committing.
+Run `cargo fmt` to format your code according to the project's style guidelines.
 - **Indentation**: Use 4 spaces per indentation level.
 Do not use tabs.
 - **Line Length**: Aim to keep lines under 100 characters, but it's not a strict rule.
 Use your judgment to ensure readability.
 - **Imports**: Group imports into four sections: `extern crate`, `use`, `use crate`, and `use super`.